 Not only does this keep everyone connected to your business, but it also helps to make your patients feel like their part of your practice’s community.
 This is a great way to boost loyalty among your customers.

 “Within a business newsletter, you can include any information you want.
 You can talk about recent products, new staff, updates on your building, new services on offer, education about certain treatments or illnesses, and even light-hearted conversation.
 A newsletter is a chance for you to connect with your customers on a personal level; an opportunity you won’t want to waste,” shares Luke Manning, an email marketer for Big Assignments.

 #7 – An Improvement Survey Email

-Every now and then, perhaps once or twice a year, it’s always a good idea to send out a survey to all your clients and patients.
-Within the survey, you’ll want to include questions on how everyone is finding the service you provide and where they could possibly be room for improvement.
+Now and then, perhaps once or twice a year, it’s always a good idea to send out a survey to all your clients and patients.
+Within the survey, you’ll want to include questions on how everyone is finding the service you provide and where they could be room for improvement.

 Always put your customers at the center of every decision you’re making!
 Through a survey, you’ll be able to identify areas where you can make improvements and ultimately better your business.

-As you can see, when it comes to sending emails as a medical practice, there are plenty of email formats you can choose for you.
+As you can see, when it comes to sending emails as a medical practice, there are plenty of email formats you can choose from you.

 The seven concepts we’ve listed above are essential in some form or another for every medical practice to use, so dust off your keyboard and start connecting with the people, your patients, who matter to your business!